 Once you’ve developed your Rescue Diver knowledge at our training centre, it’s time to set off on a two-day one-night experience on our liveaboard vessel OceanQuest.
 Here you’ll be expertly guided through the practical scenarios out in the open water of the Great Barrier Reef.

 The exact dive schedule during your experience will vary depending on instructor availability.
+All rescue skills are taught to a COVID safe standard in accordance with PADI guidelines.

 If you don’t have a valid First Aid/CPR certificate, you can begin the PADI-endorsed Emergency First Response course on your first day with us.